US government to begin expanded testing of milk supply to better track the spread of bird flu

 By Brenda Goodman, CNN

-(CNN) — The US Department of Agriculture will begin testing raw milk from dairy silos around the nation in an effort to better track the H5N1 bird flu that has been spreading in dairy cattle since March.
+(CNN) — The US Department of Agriculture will begin testing raw milk from dairy silos across the nation in an effort to better track the H5N1 bird flu that has been spreading in cattle since March.

-The agency announced the expanded testing of the milk supply in a new federal order issued on Friday.
+The agency announced the expanded testing of the milk supply in a new federal order Friday.

 “Among many outcomes, this will give farmers and farmworkers better confidence in the safety of their animals and ability to protect themselves, and it will put us on a path to quickly controlling and stopping the virus’ spread nationwide,” Agriculture Secretary Tom Vilsack said in a news release.